 Application to the athletic training program will be made between July and May annually through the Athletic Training Central Application Service (ATCAS).

-Admissions decisions will be communicated to applicants on a rolling basis beginning in the fall until a cohort is formed.
-Program faculty will evaluate applicants based on the following criteria using a scoring rubric:
+For both routes, admissions decisions will be communicated applicants on a rolling basis beginning in the fall until a cohort is formed.
+Program faculty will evaluate applicants based on the following criteria using a scoring rubric based on criteria in table below.

+Applicants following both routes must complete the following Prerequisite (PR) coursework with a grade of "C" or better prior to the start of the MAT program:

+- 1. Biology: One 3-4 cr course

+- 2. Chemistry: One 3-4 cr course

+- 3. Physics: One 3-4 cr course

+- 4. Psychology: One 3-4 cr course

+- 5. Human Anatomy

+- 6. Human Physiology:

 - a.
-Completion of an earned, four-year, bachelor's degree from a regionally accredited college or university prior to matriculation, with a minimum 3.0 GPA on a 4.0 scale.
-Otherwise well-qualified Applicants may still be considered with less than a 3.0 GPA. - i.
-Applicants who are following a 3+2 pathway must have completed a minimum of 108 credits before beginning the MAT program in order to be admitted to the program. - b.
-Prerequisite (PR) coursework with a grade of "C" or better for all applicants. - 1.
-Biology: One 3-4 cr course - 2.
-Chemistry: One 3-4 cr course - 3.
-Physics: One 3-4 cr course - 4.
-Psychology: One 3-4 cr course - 5.
-Human Anatomy and Physiology: Two-semester sequence or may be met by: - a.
-One 3-4 credit course in Human anatomy and - b.
-One 2-4 credit course in Human Physiology
+5 and 6 can be met through a two-semester sequence or may be met by one 3-4 credit course in Human anatomy and one 2-4 credit course in Human Physiology